AnotherDaniel/up-trustable-release/trustable/assertions/TA-VALIDATION_CONTEXT.md

 ---
-active: true
-derived: false
 level: 1.12.1
-links: []
 normative: false
-ref: ''
-reviewed: 96Oi3xjGBdx-UWj3WS7LRmBhOkm6JrSXlq0I-iA-FPo=
 ---

 **Guidance**

 This assertion is satisfied to the extent that all of the tests specified in TA-BEHAVIOURS and constructed in TA-TESTS are correctly executed in a controlled environment on a defined cadence (e.g. daily) or for each proposed change, and on all candidate release builds for XYZ.

 Note that correct behaviour of tests may be confirmed using fault induction (e.g. by introducing an error or misconfiguration into XYZ).

 **Evidence**